Hannah Onslow: Career

 Onslow made her television debut in a 2020 episode of the BBC One series Call the Midwife.
 The following year, she played Elise in the drama Ridley Road, also on BBC One.
 In 2022, Onslow made her feature film debut as Janine in Sam Mendes' Empire of Light with Micheal Ward and Olivia Colman, and played patient Erika van Hegen in the BBC One medical drama This Is Going to Hurt.

 In 2023, Onslow appeared in the drama film Unicorns as Emma, and had a recurring role portraying Pre-Raphaelite model Elizabeth Siddal in the Paramount+ series The Doll Factory.
 She has an upcoming role in Helen Edmundson's Belgravia: The Next Chapter for MGM+.

 In March 2025, she played the main role of Diana, girlfriend of drug lord wannabe Michael Kavanagh (played by James Nelson-Joyce), alongside Sean Bean, Julie Graham, and Jack McMullen in the BBC One Liverpool-based gangster television series, This City Is Ours (2025).

+Onslow was cast in the premiere of Helen Edmundson's play Some Woman at the Dorfman Theatre, London, in August 2026.